June 20, 2024

 What Employers Think of Certifications

+While a Python certification is a good step in the right direction, the certification doesn't prove you have the ability to do the work in the real world.
 This means that certificates aren’t a very useful credential on their own, even if you get one from a highly selective bootcamp program.

-What Employers Actually Want
+What Employers Actually Look For on a Resume

-The answer is skills.
+The answer is demonstrable skills.

 Showing what you can do is key to impressing employers because it demonstrates that you have the skills and knowledge to do the job.